 Daniel, (or how I learned to stop fighting for things to work)

-I was almost 18 when Daniel happened and it was something not everyone we both know expected.
-I wouldn’t say we were polar opposites, but from an outsider’s perspective, I wouldn’t be surprised if someone asked what we had in common.
+I was almost 18 when Daniel happened and it was something not everyone we both knew expected.
+I wouldn’t say we were polar opposites but from an outsider’s perspective, I wouldn’t be surprised if someone asked what we even had in common.

-He wasn’t my first boyfriend, but he was the first one I told my parents about so I considered that as my first serious relationship.
+He wasn’t my first boyfriend but he was the first one I told my parents about, so I considered that as my first serious relationship.
 And it was, to a certain extent.
 We would go out together and spend some nights together.
-We touched on the future and kids talk a few times — he would finish his law studies while I pursue a career being a businesswoman and we’ll have at least two kids.
+We touched on the future and kids talk a few times — he would finish his law studies while I pursue a career being a businesswoman and we’ll have at least two kids, a boy and a girl.
 We would hang out with friends that are from our same circle, and he even met my then-college roommates and friends, too.

 We had some proper good memories, I believe.
-And I would always cherish the time he accompanied me to see Up Dharma Down perform even though the acts before them took a lot of hours.
+I would always cherish the time he accompanied me to see my favorite OPM band, Up Dharma Down, perform even though there were a lot of acts that performed before them and they went out very late.
 I took care of him when he was sick, and was worried as hell when I could not find him for a whole day without knowing where he was or how he is.
 That was the first time I realized I can care about someone to such level.

 But it wasn’t till we almost hit our first year together that things started to fizzle out.
-To this day, I still do not know what went wrong.
+To this day, I still do not know what went wrong, if I’m being honest.
 At one point, I just led myself to believe that maybe he did not really love me.
 And as negative as it may sound, I made that my reality and it helped me move on.

 It took me a few months to recover from that breakup but at the end, I learned that…. sometimes, you just need to stop fighting what’s inevitable.
-I am only hurting myself by doing something like that.
+I am only hurting myself by trying to make something work that obviously isn’t anymore.
 I can keep chasing, but what am I really chasing?

 Edem, (or how I learned that I deserve to be respected, and that my boundaries are valid)